BioinformaticsSTU/RBPvsMIR/README.md

 - **pita**    :  Pita would be chosen as the algorithm to search the miRNAs binding sites
 - **targetscan**    :  targetScan would be chosen as the algorithm to search the miRNAs binding sites
-- **union**    :  Pita and targetscan would all be used as the algorithm to search the miRNAs binding sites and the results would be combined
+- **union**    :  Pita and targetscan would be used as the algorithms to search the miRNAs binding sites and the results would be combined
-- **intersection**    :  Pita and targetscan would all be used as the algorithm to search the miRNAs binding sites and the results would be intersected
+- **intersection**    :  Pita and targetscan would be used as the algorithms to search the miRNAs binding sites and the results would be intersected

 ----------------------------
 # Options
 ----------------------------

-- **-r**  | **--rna**: RNA sequence, length of the sequence should not be greater than 2000.
+- **-r**  | **--rna**: RNA sequence, length of the sequence should not be greater than 2000

 - **-s**  | **--species**: species that the RNA is belonged to, ie. human, mouse

 - **-d**  | **--distance**: distance between the RBP binding sites and miRNA binding sites

 - **-p**  | **--p_value**: p-value RBPmap adopts for the result cutoff.
-0.01 is set as defaut.
+0.01 is set as defaut

-- **-g**  | **--ddG**: energetic cutoff score, which is originally used by PITA to evaluate stability between the closed and open forms of miRNA-target duplex. -6 is set as defaut. if subcommand is targetscan, this option should be ignored.
+- **-g**  | **--ddG**: energetic cutoff score, which is originally used by PITA to evaluate stability between the closed and open forms of miRNA-target duplex. -6 is set as defaut. if subcommand is targetscan, this option should be ignored

-- **-f**  | **--fdr**: false discovery rate (FDR) used to control the rate of type I errors when conducting multiple testings. -0.05 is set as defaut.
+- **-f**  | **--fdr**: false discovery rate (FDR) used to control the rate of type I errors when conducting multiple testings. -0.05 is set as defaut

 ----------------------------